Edp-lab/aspire-sample/AspireSample/README.md

 ## Infrastructure

 To init `azd` environment, used command `azd init`, select `Use code in directory`, selected confirm and selected `webfrontend` as service that is exposed to internet.
-Name of environment set as `aspire-sandbox` as this name will be used for resource group name, so that it is not generic environment name, but includes app name as well.
+Name of environment set as `aspire-sample-sandbox` as this name will be used for resource group name, so that it is not generic environment name, but includes app name as well.